MathiasRenner/bitleaf-blog/_posts/2018-07-17-qwant-the-most-interesting-search-engine-today.md

 In addition Findx's commitment to privacy is also shown in their privacy extension for Firefox: the <a href="https://addons.mozilla.org/en-US/firefox/addon/findx-privacy-control/">Findx Privacy Control add-on</a> can be installed, and you'll be able to block tracking, control cookies and of course search in private.
 It's also available for <a href="https://chrome.google.com/webstore/detail/findx-privacy-control/hmindffkcgchnijdapipnaoajajkhjpn">Chrome</a> and <a href="https://safari-extensions.apple.com/details/?id=com.findx.privacycontrol-5QE6FTCMP9">Safari</a>.
 <h3>Prospects</h3>
 It will be exciting to follow the progess of Qwant and Findx.
 IMHO, Qwant should get independent from Bing, and Findx needs to provide better search results.
-If that's achieved, Findx will replace Qwant.
+If that's achieved, <a href="https://www.activateprivacy.com/comparison-of-private-search-engines/">Findx will replace Qwant</a>.

 Until then, let's use Qwant for its good results-privacy-mix.
 Qwant aims to achieve a market share of 5 to 10 percent in Europe.
 In France, the figure is already 5 percent.
 Let us use Qwant to achieve this goal more quickly.